 We defined these items as key audit matters based on their quantitative significance for the company financial statements and due to significance of estimates related to assets economic life.
 The transmission grid owned by the company is also the basis for calculation of carrying amount of grid assets in the regulatory balance sheet of the grid operations, when calculating the adjusted value of the grid assets for purposes of determining reasonable return as defined by the Energy Authority.
-Property, plant and equipment per 31 December 2019 were valued at € 1 614 million which is 84% of total assets.
-Accumulated depreciation for the period totalled € -98 million.
+Property, plant and equipment per 31 December 2022 were valued at \in 1 798 million which is 56% of total assets.
+Accumulated depreciation for the period totalled \notin -98 million.

 Transmission grid investments comprise of both power lines and construction of connecting and transforming substations.
 The projects are completed usually as 2-3 subassemblies, due to which it is possible to utilise some subassembly financially or take it into use prior to completion of the entire project.
 We determined as key audit matters the assessment of costs allocated to the investment projects to meet the criteria for capitalization, the completed investment or a part of it economic life is correctly defined using consistent principles, and that depreciation calculation initiated in a timely manner.
-As to replacement investments completed, it is essential to assess their effect on the economic lifetimes of the assets replaced.
+As to replacement investments completed, it is essential to assess their effect on the economic lifetimes of the assets replaced. compare this in assessing the accuracy of the periodization.
+In addition we have tested the accuracy of the earlier forecasts.